-The Year 9 Applied Environmental Science subject is an interdisciplinary subject that draws upon skills from across all disciplines of science to propose solutions to contemporary environmental issues, and provides the knowledge and skills required to support students to gain early entry into Units 1 and 2 of Environmental Science in Year 10.
+The Year 9 Applied Environmental Science subject is an interdisciplinary subject that draws upon skills from across all disciplines of science to propose solutions to contemporary environmental issues.
 In this subject, students explore global biogeochemical cycles and consider how human activity influences these cycles.
 They learn about contributors to imbalances in the carbon cycle and how this drives global warming and climate change, and research current and emerging scientific innovations that set out to mitigate these impacts.
 Students explore changes to Earth's systems because of human activity and investigate the impact this has on biodiversity.
 They explore the relationship between the environment and food and water security and propose solutions to manage food and water resources to sustain Earth's systems.